Dr Ruza Ivanovic

 - Lifelong member of the American Geophysical Union (AGU, 2017-)

-I lecture, deliver practical activities and carry out field-teaching for various modules on the science of climatology and climate change, oceanography, past environmental change, Quaternary systems and meteorology.
-In addition, I am part of the academic and personal tutorial team, and supervise dissertation projects and undergraduate research experience placements.
+At Leeds, I lecture, deliver practical activities and carry out field-teaching for various modules on the science of climatology and climate change, oceanography, past environmental change, Quaternary systems and meteorology.
+I lead several of these modules, have redeveloped/am currently redeveloping teaching across two core research programmes (Environmental Sciences and Geology).
+In addition, I am part of the academic and personal tutorial team in the Schools of Earth of Environment and Geography, and I supervise under/postgraduate dissertation projects and undergraduate research experience placements.

 Research groups and institutes